glhuilli/neurips_crawler/README.md

 python src/neurips_crawler.py --from_year=1998 --to_year=2018 --output=./neurips_output/ --log=./crawler_log.txt
 ```

 The script will create a folder inside `--output` where all papers will be stored together with a `jsons` file with all metadata the script is able to collect from website.
 If a folder for a given year is available, it will be assumed that the year was already processed and skip to the next one.
-Note that log will both available in the console and in a log file.
+Logs will be available in both the console and a log file.

 Any entry on the `jsons` file will look like this: